Dead Heat on a Merry-Go-Round

 Your star rating:

-This is the 1960s caper movie as it should look and feel.
+In spite of its shortcomings, this is the 1960s caper movie as it should look and feel.
 Shot bright and colourfully by DP Lionel Lindon (The Manchurian Candidate, Around the World in 80 Days), with a rinky-dink soundtrack by Stu Phillips, the man responsible for many a TV show theme tune (The Fall Guy, Knight Rider and Battlestar Galactica just some among many).
 It has big boxy American cars of the era taking corners badly, modernist architecture and a fleet of good co-stars who look and feel just right – people like Aldo Ray (as one of Kotch’s partners in crime), Robert Webber (the FBI man co-ordinating the Soviet visit) and Rose Marie (a short but sweet appearance as one of the women Kotch romances and robs to finance the big heist).
 There’s even an appearance by a young Harrison Ford as a bellhop – blink twice and miss him.

 Camilla Sparv as Inger